Amsterdam/afkortingen/README.md

 If you come accross an abbreviation, and it is already widely used in the gemeente or in your domain, then add it.

 If you have come up with a great new abbrevation yourself, then please, don't just add it.
-Discuss it with colleges whether the benefit of a few less syllables/letters outway the cost of requiring this additional knowledge in order to function in the organization.
+Discuss with colleges whether the benefit of a few less syllables/letters outway the cost of requiring this additional knowledge in order to function in the organization.

-See the ASS rule: https://gist.github.com/klaaspieter/12cd68f54bb71a3940eae5cdd4ea1764
+See the Acronyms Seriously Suck rule: https://gist.github.com/klaaspieter/12cd68f54bb71a3940eae5cdd4ea1764

 ## Basisregistraties (see more info on www.amsterdam.nl/stelselpedia)
 - BAG - Basisregistratie Adressen en Gebouwen